MicrosoftDocs/common-data-model-and-service/common-data-model/samples.md

     var pathFromExeToExampleRoot = "../../../../../../";

-    cdmCorpus.Storage.Mount("local", new LocalAdapter(pathFromExeToExampleRoot +
+    cdmCorpus.Storage.Mount("local", new LocalAdapter(pathFromExeToExampleRoot + "6-create-net-new-entities"));
-    "6-create-net-new-entities"));

-    cdmCorpus.Storage.DefaultNamespace = "local"; // local is our default. so any paths that start out navigating without a device tag will assume local
+    cdmCorpus.Storage.DefaultNamespace = "local";

+    // local is our default so any paths that start out navigating without a device tag will assume local

     // Example cdm, normally use the github adapter

     // Mount it as the 'cdm' device, not the default so must use "cdm:/folder" to get there

-    cdmCorpus.Storage.Mount("cdm", new LocalAdapter(pathFromExeToExampleRoot +
+    cdmCorpus.Storage.Mount("cdm", new LocalAdapter(pathFromExeToExampleRoot + "example-public-standards"));
-    "example-public-standards"));

-1. Create a temporary 'manifest' object at the root of the corpus
+1. Create a temporary manifest object at the root of the corpus

-    ```csharp
     // Make the temp manifest and add it to the root of the local documents in the corpus

-    CdmManifestDefinition manifestAbstract =
+    CdmManifestDefinition manifestAbstract = cdmCorpus.MakeObject<CdmManifestDefinition>(CdmObjectType.ManifestDef,"tempAbstract");
-    cdmCorpus.MakeObject\<CdmManifestDefinition\>(CdmObjectType.ManifestDef,
-    "tempAbstract");

     // Add the temp manifest to the root of the local documents in the corpus